sania-k/ITCS6190_assignment1/README.md

 cd ITCS6190_assignment1
 ```

-### 2. Define database port [optional]
+### 2. Define database port and number of cities[optional]
+Alter `compose.yml` to personalize the stack
-If the port 5432 on your local machine is occupied, go into the `compose.yml` file and alter the line
+- If the port 5432 on your local machine is occupied, go into the `compose.yml` file and alter the line
-`DB_PORT: "5432"` with a free port
+`DB_PORT: "5432"` with a different port number
+- If you want a different number of cities in your app summary, alter the line `APP_TOP_N: "10"` as desired

 ### 3. Build the stack
 Run the following command to build the app